Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Abstract

 \section{Abstract}

 A decision is an act or event of decision taking.
 Decision making always includes decision taking, the latter not involving significant exchanges with non-deciding agents.
 A decision outcome is a piece of storable information constituting the result of a decision.
 Decision outcomes are typed, for instance: plan, command, assertion, or boolean reply to a question.
+Decision outcomes are seen by an audience and autonomous actions from the audience is supposed to realize the putting into effect of a decision outcome, thus leading to so-called decision effects.

-A decision effect is any consequence of putting a decision outcome into effect.
-Decision outcomes must be expected by the decider to lead to certain decision effects, by way of their being put into effect.
-The availability of a model or of a theory of the causal chain leading from a decision outcome to one or more decision effects is assumed for the decision taker, otherwise the decision outcome is merely an utterance.
-Decision effectiveness measures the decision effects against objectives meant to be served with the decision.
+Decision outcomes are supposedly expected by the decider.
+Using a model or a theory concerning the causal chain leading from a decision outcome to one or more decision effects may support a decision taker decision taker in predicting plausible decision effects for candidate decision outcomes.